Stocks rise broadly; Pfizer gains after FDA approves vaccine | Business | Journal Gazette

 ALEX VEIGA | Associated Press

-Stocks were solidly higher on Wall Street Monday, led by gains in a broad range of technology, financial and health-care companies.
+The S&P 500 rose 0.9%, after spending much of the day within striking distance of notching its own record high.
+The benchmark index ended less than 0.2% below its all-time high set a week ago.

+Technology, communication and financial stocks helped lift the S&P 500.
+Companies that rely on consumer spending also notched gains.

-Energy stocks rose as the price of crude oil recovered some of the ground it has lost in recent days.
-The price of U.S. crude oil was up 5.6%.
+Energy stocks rose as the price of U.S. crude oil jumped 5.3%, recovering some of the ground it lost last week.
+Only utilities, household goods makers and real estate companies fell.
+Treasury yields were mixed.

-The S&P 500 was up 1.1% as of 1:08 p.m.
-Fort Wayne time.
-The benchmark index is coming off its first weekly loss since July.

-The Dow Jones Industrial Average rose 0.9% and the Nasdaq composite was up 1.6%.

 Pfizer rose 2.5% after the Food & Drug Administration gave full approval to its COVID-19 vaccine.
 The vaccine had been under an emergency use authorization since December, but the full approval could persuade some reluctant Americans to now get their shot and will likely give local authorities the legal backing to impose mandates.

-BioNTech, a German drug manufacturer which developed the vaccine with Pfizer, jumped 10.6% on the news.
-Moderna, which developed a similar vaccine that uses the same technology, vaulted 7.2%.
+BioNTech, a German drug manufacturer that developed the vaccine with Pfizer, jumped 9.6% on the news.
+Moderna, which developed a similar vaccine that uses the same technology, vaulted 7.5%.

+The prospects of more vaccinations and signs of some easing in the growth rate of novel coronavirus cases, helped put investors in a buying mood, said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.

+Hopefully, the FDA approval “increases the uptake of the vaccine,” Samana said.
+The market's gains "shouldn't be viewed as anything other than a vaccine rally.”

 Last week, minutes from the most recent Fed meeting showed that policymakers had discussed reducing the central bank's bond-buying program later this year to start winding down some of the emergency measures implemented during the pandemic.
 They stopped short of setting a firm timeline.